knative/docs/docs/eventing/broker/kafka-broker.md

     </configuration>
 ```

-To change the logging level to `DEBUG`, you need to:
+To change the logging level to `DEBUG`, you must:

 1. Apply the following `kafka-config-logging` `ConfigMap` or replace `level="INFO"` with `level="DEBUG"` to the
 `ConfigMap` `kafka-config-logging`: